Circe99/Week-Five/notes.md

   Overall I don;t have too much to say in terms of using RStudio, it was pretty straightforward.
 However, I will say the data we collected it very weirdly organized/labelled/missing info, so it was hard to make graphs that made sense.
 I had wanted to do one on the material, but because the responces were umbers instead of words I didn't think the graph would be as easilly legible.
   ![Image](Material_Piechart.png) ![Image](Material_Bargraph.png)

+  As you can see these charts harder to read because there is no legend to tell us what the numbers mean.
+So I would have to provide the sheets that we based our data submition on.

 # Databases